c-dilks/git-tutorial/README.md

 While you are working on your branch, work may be ongoing on other branches, including `upstream/main`.
 It's a good idea to keep your branch up-to-date with respect to upstream changes.
-You can do this a few different ways:
+You can do this a couple different ways:

 1. Backmerging